sebanalysis/sebbeck.com/_posts/2022-11-11-bullshit-jobs.md

 In the UK, the question was :

->'Is your job making a meaningful contribution to the world'
+> Is your job making a meaningful contribution to the world?
 >
 >— [YouGov, 2015](https://yougov.co.uk/topics/lifestyle/articles-reports/2015/08/12/british-jobs-meaningless)